1995reshma/VoucherCodesTestEngineerTask/README.md

-# VoucherCodesTestEngineerTask
+# Voucher Codes TestEngineer Task

 # 🚀 Overview
-This project is an end to end automated testing framework built with playwright, javascript, and Page Object Model (POM).
+This project is an end to end automation testing framework built with playwright, javascript, and Page Object Model (POM).

 ## 📌 Tech Stack
 - **Playwright** - End-to-end test framework for modern web apps